vitya199909/mass_telnet/README.md

 - Execution progress in terminal
 - Summary with execution time in milliseconds
 - Modular file structure for easy editing: `switches.txt`, `commands.txt`, `credentials.json`
+- **TFTP configuration backup with automatic retry on command format variations**
+- **Backup files named by IP and port for easy identification**

 ---